folbricht/routedns/README.md

 - `type` - If defined, only matches queries of this type
 - `name` - A regular expession that is applied to the query name.
 Note that dots in domain names need to be escaped
+- `source` - Network in CIDR notation.
+Used to route based on client IP.
 - `resolver` - The identifier of a resolver, group, or another router that was defined earlier.

 Below, `router1` sends all queries for the MX record of `google.com` and all its sub-domains to a group consisting of Google's DNS servers.
 Anything else is sent to a DNS-over-TLS resolver.